bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 Version 8.0.1:
 - New Flexform settings: newsletterExtension and table. "other" sets html to -1.

-- Second Widget fixed.
+- Second widget fixed.
 Backend preview fixed again.
 Import task fixed for TYPO3 13.

+Version 8.0.4:
+- Edit-plugin changed: step 1 is now the default one.

+- Bugfix: unsubscription with captcha is enabled + deletion from Luxletter.